-God answered Moses, “Has the Lord’s arm been shortened?” (v.
+God answered Moses with a reminder that He did not share our human limitations: “Has the Lord’s arm been shortened?” (v.
 23).
 And He then miraculously provided solutions (vv.
 17–31).

 God used Jeremiah, a priest living just a few miles from Jerusalem in the land of Benjamin, to warn the nation of Judah of coming captivity for their heinous sins.
-His message was strongly resisted by the leaders, whether king, prince, priest or the populace at large.
+His message was strongly resisted by the leaders, whether king, prince, priest, or the populace at large.
 On one occasion, Jeremiah prayed, “Ah, Lord God!
 Behold, You have made the heavens and the earth by Your great power and outstretched arm.
-There is nothing too hard for You (Jeremiah 32:17).
+There is nothing too hard for You" (Jeremiah 32:17).
 And God answered Jeremiah, saying, “Behold, I am the Lord, the God of all flesh.
 Is there anything too hard for Me?” (v.
 27).

 Hebrews is a wonderful book that explains much of what the Old Testament records.
 For example, it explains that “By faith Sarah herself also received strength to conceive seed, and she bore a child when she was past the age, because she judged Him faithful who had promised” (Hebrews 11:11).
 And this chapter recounts the faith of so many who believed that nothing is too hard for the Almighty Creator God in heaven.

-So we are told, in Hebrews 12:1–2, to “lay aside every weight, and the sin which so easily ensnares us, and let us run with endurance the race that is set before us, looking unto Jesus, the author and finisher of our faith….”
+So we are told, in Hebrews 12:1–2, to “lay aside every weight, and the sin which so easily ensnares us, and let us run with endurance the race that is set before us, looking unto Jesus, the author and finisher of our faith.”